 Lie-Nielsen Chisels have Maine-harvested Hornbeam handles.
 Hornbeam, also known as Ironwood, was once prized for its toughness, but usually winds up as firewood these days.
 This under-utilized species makes superb chisel handles.
 We don’t recommend using a 16-ounce framing hammer with these chisels, though that is how we test them.

 To protect your chisels from rust, be sure to oil, wax and/or wrap the tools after use.
 We recommend Jojoba Oil, a plant based oil product that is non-toxic, odor-free and easy to use.
 Also, in our shop, we use a fine abrasive handblock to remove any light surface oxide from tool bodies and blades.
 Jojoba Oil and abrasive handblocks are available from us.
-We use a gun oil finish on our chisel handles.
-You can refinish them with any light wiping varnish to restore their luster.
+Handles are oiled and buffed with wax to produce a natural finish.
+Wipe with oil as desired to refresh.

 Materials and workmanship are guaranteed for the life of your tool.
 Call for repairs or replacement parts.
 We are available for advice if you ever have a problem using your tool.

 Sharp chisels are dangerous and should be handled with care.
 Dull chisels are even more dangerous and should be sharpened.